kmhofmann/selene/README.md

   * [Overview](docs/overview.md): Brief summary of the current feature set
   * [Rationale](docs/rationale.md): Why implement a new library for image representation, processing, and I/O?
+  * [Installation](docs/installation.md): Installation using package managers
   * [Building the library](docs/building.md): How to build from source, and description of dependencies
-  * [Documentation and status](docs/documentation.md): API documentation, examples, supported compilers
+  * [API documentation and status](docs/documentation.md): API documentation, examples, supported compilers
   * [Known issues](docs/known_issues.md): Known issues and possible workarounds
   * [Contribution guidelines](CONTRIBUTING.md): How to contribute to the library

-### Quick summary
+### Summary

-  * Offers flexible classes for image and multi-channel pixel representations, and functions for image data access.
+  * Strongly typed image and multi-channel pixel representations, and functions for image data access.
-  * Provides easy-to-use APIs to read and write images in JPEG and PNG formats (leveraging *libjpeg* and *libpng*).
+  * Easy-to-use APIs to read and write images in JPEG and PNG formats (leveraging *libjpeg* and *libpng*).
-  * Offers basic image processing algorithms such as color conversions, pixel-wise operations, rotation, flipping, etc.
+  * Basic image processing algorithms such as color conversions, pixel-wise operations, rotation, flipping, etc.
   * Lightweight and easy to build using *CMake* on Linux, MacOS, Windows.

-### Example code
+### Example

 A first impression of the API: